microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ---
 # Introducing Logpoints and auto-attach

-Over the past months we have been busy improving the debugging experience in VS Code.
-In this post I'm going to talk about the way we think about debugging, the feedback we hear from our users, and how we are making debugging easier and simpler to use in Visual Studio Code.
+Over the past months we have been busy improving the debugging experience in VS Code, and in this post I'm going to talk about the way we think about debugging, the feedback we hear from our users, and how we are making debugging easier and simpler to use in Visual Studio Code.

-Since the early days of VS Code, we have shipped an integrated debugging experience in VS Code, as we believe debugging should be an integral part of where you write and edit your code - your editor.
+Since the early days of VS Code, we have shipped an integrated debugging experience in VS Code, as we believe debugging should be an integral part of where you write and edit your code  ––  your editor.

 ![VS Code debugger](debugger.png)